davebland/school-on-the-farm/README.md

 Ultimately the site will be deployed to hosting under a suitable domain name for the business.

-For the purposes of this submission the site is served via GitHub Pages.
+For the purposes of this submission the site is served via AWS.
 The code repository is GitHub.
 Bootstrap (incld JS), FontAwesome & Google Fonts are externally linked.

 ## Credits